How Often Should I Change My Vape Coil?

 Why the disparity?
 Aside from how you build it, the material used, and what wattage you fire the coil at, sometimes it all boils down to luck.

 How Long Do Coils Last?

-How long you coils last depends on a number of factors:
+How long your coils last depends on several factors: